Creating A Thick Java Application – in 2009?

 Has the web become so pervasive that thick client applications are obsolete?
-Of course we all use a few thick client applications – Office, Photoshop, Nero, and CCleaner are good examples, but how many of us actually still have the tools at hand to efficiently code an app up from scratch.
+Of course we all use a thick Java application once in a while – Office, Photoshop, Nero, and CCleaner are good examples, but how many of us actually still have the tools at hand to efficiently code an app up from scratch.
 I need to write a thick client application that will serve as a utility tool for my programming work with mobile applications and sensor data streams.
 It has been a long time since I had to do this since I’m primarily in the internet space.
 Since I do most things in Java that is where I’ll start.

-In the Java space there’s a pretty extensive list of tools out there, but in my mind I think there are three tools to check out:
+In the thick Java application development space there’s a pretty extensive list of tools out there, but in my mind I think there are three tools to check out:

 - JetBrains IntelliJ